 Don’t:

-• Use all capital letters
+- Use all capital letters

-• It is generally acknowledged that using ALL CAPS online is akin to shouting.
+- It is generally acknowledged that using ALL CAPS online is akin to shouting.
 Also, many may associate this with unprofessional or shady business practices.
 To be on the safe side, use proper capitalization rules to create a courteous first impression with your potential guests.

-• Ignore your target audience
+- Ignore your target audience

-• Throughout the marketing process, it is important to continually remind yourself of your target audience.
+- Throughout the marketing process, it is important to continually remind yourself of your target audience.
 Keep putting yourself in their shoes, asking yourself what they are looking for in a rental property, and communicating your property’s strengths that align with their desires.
 As always, however, make sure your title and listing accurately reflect the reality of what your property has to offer.
 Giving false expectations will set you up for poor reviews and unhappy guests.

-• Be generic or redundant
+- Be generic or redundant

-• Generic adjectives like “nice” or “good” are weaker than descriptive adjectives like “eclectic” or “charming.”
+- Generic adjectives like “nice” or “good” are weaker than descriptive adjectives like “eclectic” or “charming.”
 Make your title pop off the page by using powerful descriptive words that will intrigue potential guests.
 Also, avoid using broad location descriptions.
 Guests already use filters to search by a property’s location, so your title does not need to read “Nice Apartment in Tampa.”
 Keep in mind that you only have your guest’s attention for a few seconds, so every word needs to count.

-• Copy competitors’ names
+- Copy competitors’ names

-• Before finalizing your listing, you may want to check around your area to see if your title is overly similar to your competitors’.
+- Before finalizing your listing, you may want to check around your area to see if your title is overly similar to your competitors’.
 Not only will it look like you are copying the work of others, but your title will blend into the crowd instead of standing out.
 As always, you want your listing to be unique and eye-catching in comparison to the other options nearby.

 Capturing Attention With Your Property Description

 When a prospective guest clicks on your listing, they will likely immediately skim your description to see if the property meets their criteria.
 Not only should you mention the amenities available with your listing, but you should also showcase them in a desirable and engaging manner.
-A strong and enticing description will draw the reader in and ensure that potential guests select your property over your competitors.
+Writing a strong and enticing property description will draw the reader in and ensure that potential guests select your property over your competitors.

 Highlight the Right Amenities